STRATEGIC PLAN 2021–2024

 Expand opportunities for input from neighborhoods to influence how and where KIB allocates its resources to improve environmental equity.

 - 15% of households in identified key neighborhoods (based on census tracts) will provide input and feedback regarding KIB activities.

 - 12 people, each serving on one of 4 distinct neighborhood advisory committees, will annually participate in KIB decision-making processes.

-- Increase the KIB Program Score in identified key neighborhoods (based on census tracts) by 10% per year.
+- Increase the neighborhood engagement score in identified key neighborhoods (based on census tracts) by 10% per year.

 - Increase diversity on the Board of Directors to 45% non-white to match City of Indianapolis demographics.